Archive for Emacs

 (require 'weblogger)

 Now, you probably want to reload your configuration with M-x eval-buffer (assuming your .emacs is still open).
 Finally, setup weblogger for your blog with M-x weblogger-setup-weblog.
 This command will ask you a few simple questions, like your username and password for your blog.
 It will also ask you for the location of the XML-RPC interface of your blog.
-If you’re using Wordpress, it will be somewhere like http://example.com/blog/xmlrpc.php.
+If you’re using WordPress, it will be somewhere like http://example.com/blog/xmlrpc.php.
 If you’re using another blog publishing platform like Blogger or MovableType, it will be somewhere else, so check your documentation.

 And you’re done!
 You can now start new a new post with M-x weblogger-start-entry.
 Weblogger also includes a whole set of other commands for managing your blog.
 Look them up, with C-h a weblogger RET.
 Happy blogging!